This is a list of recreation sites within the township. Many other sites & activities are available in Alger and

 This site includes a ramp (hard surface) with a small dock & protective rock breakwall, parking for 18 vehicles (trailer-sized spaces) to provide boaters with access to Lake Superior.
 It is open to boats seasonally (non-winter months); although ice fishermen may use it for access, it is not plowed.
-It is maintained by the Hiawatha National Forest with cooperative efforts from Onota Township and the DNR.
+It is maintained by the Hiawatha National Forest with cooperative efforts from Onota Township.

 Laughing Whitefish River

 The John H. Hammer public access site features a ramp (gravel/dirt) for boat access near the mouth of the Laughing Whitefish River.
 Directions: from M28 near Deerton Rd – take North Point Rd (also known as Laughing Whitefish Point Rd) for over two (2) miles – you will cross two bridges.
 There will be a DNR signed road to the left.
 It is north of the Tyoga Trail site.
 Note: The connection of the river mouth into Lake Superior is often impassable to boats due to sand build-up.

 Deer Lake Park

 This roadside park has a sandy beach, picnic tables, and grills.
 Designed with summer fun in mind, this site also offers a large parking area, outhouses, garbage cans, and is within walking distance of the Deer Lake boat ramp.
 This park has long been a favorite with local people and visitors alike for picnics, swimming, boating, and fishing.